Illegal Korean hospital shuts down after ICIR report, PHERMC visit facility | The ICIR

 Another striking part of the investigation is that while the Chinese Embassy responded to The ICIR request and said it did not know Kim and his hospital, the Korean Embassy in Abuja failed to speak on the issue after multiple enquiries and a visit to the embassy.

+The PHERMC had confirmed to The ICIR in its first report that Lilu Hospital never applied for registration in the city and was operating illegally.

+Efforts by its officials who came with vests bearing the FCTA to get into the hospital failed as no one opened the door for them.

-In the course of the investigation, The ICIR contacted several government agencies, including the Nigerian Immigration Service (NIS), Federal Inland Revenue Service (FIRS), FCT Internal Revenue Service (FCT IRS), Medical and Dental Council of Nigeria (MDCN), Federal Road Safety Commission (FRSC), Corporate Affairs Commission (CAC), and the Chinese and Korean embassies.
+In its first report, this newspaper contacted several government agencies, including the Nigerian Immigration Service (NIS), Federal Inland Revenue Service (FIRS), FCT Internal Revenue Service (FCT IRS), Medical and Dental Council of Nigeria (MDCN), Federal Road Safety Commission (FRSC), Corporate Affairs Commission (CAC), and the Chinese and Korean embassies.

+The newspaper was also at the Lilu community in Ihiala Local Government Area of Anambra State, where the hospital initially registered to operate.
+Lilu community bears the same name as the hospital.

-The ICIR tagged the Federal Ministry of Health, the Nigeria Medical Association (NMA), and the Minister of Health when the investigation was published.
-Only the NMA promised to look into the findings.
+The ICIR tagged the Federal Ministry of Health, the Nigeria Medical Association (NMA), and the Minister of Health when the first story was published.
+Only the NMA promised to look into the newspaper’s findings.

-The report was also shared with the country’s secret police – the Directorate of State Services (DSS) – but has not received any feedback from the Service.
+The publication shared the report with the country’s secret police – the Directorate of State Services (DSS) – but has not received any feedback from the Service.

-The ICIR reports that the investigation has attracted wide reactions from Nigeria and beyond the country’s shores, including the NMA (FCT chapter), which promised to investigate the hospital’s activities.
+The ICIR reports that the first report has attracted wide reactions from Nigeria and beyond the country’s shores, including the NMA (FCT chapter), which promised to investigate the hospital’s activities.

-The ICIR learnt today from a reliable source that the report was causing some storms within the highest level of power in the country.
+The newspaper learnt today from a reliable source that the report was causing some storms within the highest level of power in the country.

-While many Nigerians commended The ICIR for exposing the hospital, some others, especially relations of those who were receiving treatment at the facility, did not share the same sentiment.
+While many Nigerians commended The ICIR for exposing the hospital, some others, especially relations of those who were receiving treatment at the facility, knocked the newspaper for the work.

 Marcus bears the light, and he beams it everywhere.
 He's a good governance and decent society advocate.
 He's the ICIR Reporter of the Year 2022.
 Contact him via email @ mfatunmole@icirnigeria.org.